ASUS ROG Strix Carry review: The wireless travel gaming mouse!

 This was our impression about the ASUS ROG Strix Carry mouse.
 Before closing this review, tell us whether you like this mouse and you intend to buy it.
 Is there something you don't like about it?
 Share your opinions and insights in the comments section below.

-Discover: Productivity Bluetooth Hardware and Sound Reviews
+Discover: Productivity Bluetooth Hardware Reviews